Shame.

 The Real Choice

 You have a choice.
-Not the one you think you’re making – between seeing me or not seeing me.
-The real choice is whether you’re going to keep letting your younger self run your life, or whether you’re going to do the hard, necessary work of growing past the beliefs that were forced on you before you were old enough to fight back.
+Not the one you think you’re making between seeing me or not seeing me.
+The real choice is whether you’re going to keep letting your younger self run your life, or whether you’re going to do the hard, necessary work of growing past the beliefs that were forced on you, before you were old enough to fight back.

-And the longer you avoid dealing with them, the longer you’ll stay stuck.
+Those beliefs are not serving you.
+They’re keeping you small, hungry, and disconnected from your own body.
+They’re making you miserable, and potentially dangerous.
+The longer you avoid dealing with them, the longer you’ll stay stuck.
 Circling.
 Wanting.
 Never having.
 Hating yourself for wanting in the first place.

 You Can Grow.
 But You Have To Choose It.